 So, what could possibly be done to fix all this and bridge the political divide?
 Call me a pessimist, but short of a complete shut-down of major social media platforms, there is no feasible solution.
 It is going to take some sort of government regulation of social media content, a thorough fact-checking system, and an overhaul of the existing algorithm structure.
 With the way things are build now, so long as we have any social media installed on our devices, or are even surrounded by others who do, we are locked in a mental workhouse, tricked into exchanging valuable mental real estate for fleeting hits of dopamine.
 Until we are all seeing the same content, being given the same facts, we can’t expect to agree on anything.
 We can never expect basic reason to bring us to a consensus on any topics when we are getting our information from sources that profit off of division.

-XX, a student in Jon Pfeiffer’s media law class at Pepperdine University, wrote the above essay in response to the following prompt: “The Influence of Social Media on Political Polarization: Assess how social media contributes to political polarization and the potential solutions to mitigate this effect.”
-XX is A/n MM Major.
+Marlowe Lalonde, a student in Jon Pfeiffer’s media law class at Pepperdine University, wrote the above essay in response to the following prompt: “The Influence of Social Media on Political Polarization: Assess how social media contributes to political polarization and the potential solutions to mitigate this effect.”
+Marlowe is a Public Relations major with a focus in Sport, aspiring to a career in PR and Communications in international motorsport.

 Contact Jon and his team today.